Praful-Dev/DSA/README.md

 To use DSA in C++, you need to have a C++ compiler installed on your system.
 You can download C++ from Official website.

 ## Contributing
-If you want to contribute to DSA in C++, you can fork the repository and submit a pull request.
+If you want to contribute to DSA in C++, you can fork the repository and submit a pull request, Just Kidding.

 ## License
 DSA in C++ is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).